 It is also important to recognise that if you are a parent with extreme anxiety, you will benefit greatly from the Safe and Sound Protocol yourself, and it is recommended that you complete the programme before your child for the most optimal results.

 Emma Ashfield was among the first practitioners to train in the Safe and Sound Protocol in the United Kingdom.
 She works closely together with a small battery of trusted, experienced trauma-informed colleagues in the UK, and also with the community of the most experienced SSP practitioners across the globe.
 Emma is also a contributor to iLs SSP training and offers mentoring for those intending to use the SSP in practice.

 Move2Connect also offers primitive reflex integration based on neuro-sensorimotor programmes, as a prequel or follow-up to the SSP.

 Safe and Sound Protocol SSP UK Provider – Safe and Sound Protocol Provider UK

 Latest from the Blog

 Here you are walking your parenting tightrope: You are considering therapy for your struggling child.
 The Safe and Sound Protocol is still not so widely known about in the United Kingdom, so it may not be your first port of call.
-The Safe and Sound Protocol (SSP) is a five-hour auditory therapy based on the […]
+The Safe and Sound Protocol (SSP) is a five-hour auditory therapy based on the… Continue reading Neuroception: Balancing the SSP, children and their parents

 In response to desperate pleas by SSP providers around the globe, iLs has pushed through the release of the Safe and Sound Protocol in digital format somewhat earlier than planned to address concerns about providing the physical product due to social distancing and hygiene measures.
 The Safe and Sound Protocol, in case you do not… Continue reading Introducing the Safe and Sound Protocol Digital